jboss-openshift/ce-testsuite/eap/README.md

 ## EAP6 needed changes:

-In the files **"$EAP6_SOURCES/testsuite/integration/basic/src/test/resources/jboss-ejb-client.properties** add the following content in the end of the file:
+In the file **"$EAP6_SOURCES/testsuite/integration/basic/src/test/resources/jboss-ejb-client.properties** add the following content in the end of the file:

 ```sh
 remote.connection.default.username=guest